bartczernicki/AzureOpenAILogProbs/README.md

 ![Azure OpenAI Log Probs - Calculated Brier Scores - GPT-35](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbs-CalculatedBrierScores-GPT35-Turbo-0125.png)

 ### 3) Weighted Probability of Confidence Score - Model provides a self-confidence score and then assess the probability of the confidence score
+   * In the previous examples, only the first token probability was used.
+Whichever token had the highest probability was used as the True or False determination.
    * Azure OpenAI LogProbs can return a probability mass function (PMF) distribution of up to the next 5 tokens including their probabilities.
    * This calculation uses multiple LogProbs to determine the "weighted" probability of the response.
+   * In addition, instead of asking the the model to just provide a True or False determination, the model can provide a confidence score (1-10) of how confident it is in answering the question.
-   * The weighted probability is calculated by multiplication: confidence score*probability to give a better weighted estimate of the confidence to answer the question.
+   * The weighted probability is calculated by multiplication: Confidence Score*Probability to give a better weighted estimate of the confidence to answer the question.
    * The weighted probability can be used as a better calibrated confidence score for the model's response.

 Note you have to enable LogProbs and set the LogProbabilitiesPerToken to 5 (current Azure OpenAI maximum, as of this writing):